hacklabr/ms-sync/README.md

 # ms-sync
-WordPress plugin to synchronize posts between site in a multisite installation
+WordPress plugin to synchronize posts between sites in a multisite installation